peterdri/ece-communications-labs/_ece350/lab4/FLEX-sync.md

   ![flex_correlation.png](./figures/flex_correlation.png)<br>
   __*Correlation between sync word and data stream*__

-  > Note that the above figure is only the plot of the first few seconds.
-The actual file is much longer.
+  {% include alert.html title="Note" content="The above figure is only the plot of the first few seconds.
+The actual file is much longer." %}

 - You can now visually count the number of sync words by looking at the correlation, and find the spacing between them.
 If you prefer, this can also be done programatically using peak finding functions like:
   - Matlab: [findpeaks](https://www.mathworks.com/help/signal/ref/findpeaks.html)